dvdvideo1234/TrackAssemblyTool/readme.md

        you can select your routine pieces to use again in the track building process as well as searching in the table either by MODEL, TYPE, NAME, LAST_USED to obtain the piece you want to continue your track with.
-       ( Hey, there is a textbox and a dropdown menu next to the "ExportDB" button.
+       ( Hey, there is a text-box and a drop-down menu next to the "ExportDB" button.
 What are these for ? ) Pressing RELOAD ( Default: R )
      When used in the world exports the database if the console variable "trackassembly_exportdb" is set to <>0, When used on trace it removes it, if it's a track piece.
-   Pressing RELOAD ( Default: R ) + SPEED ( Default: Shift )
+   Pressing RELOAD ( Default: R ) + SPEED ( Default: SHIFT )
      When pressing it on the world will clear the tool's selected prop to attach all the track pieces to ( anchor ).
      When pressing it on the trace prop will set it as an anchor for other pieces spawned to be constrained to.
-   If you want to obtain different grip behavior for a wheel-powered/sliding train,
+   If you want to obtain different grip behaviour for a wheel-powered/sliding train,
      you must use the surface material drop-down menus as you select first "TYPE" then "NAME".
    If you want to use desired bodygroups and/or skins on a piece, in the text field you must type bodygroup/skin
      selection code or generate one using the SCORE ( Default: TAB ) key while pointing to a prop with